 Grand Theft/Larceny (\$750 threshold) - The unauthorized taking of the property of another person or organization, including motor vehicles, valued at \$750 or more, without threat, violence, or bodily harm.
 Incidents that fall below the \$750 threshold are not reportable in SESIR, but instead should be reported as locally-defined incidents according to district policies.
 Thefts of property of any value that involve a use of force, violence, assault, or putting the victim in fear must be reported as Robbery.
+L3

-L3Harassment {HAR\} - Any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct. that (1) places a student or school employee in reasonable fear or harm to his or her person or damage to his or her property, (2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or (3) has the effect of substantially interfering with a student causes substantial emotional distress in such a person and serves no legitimate purpose, and as defined in SB Policy 5.002.
+Harassment {HAR\} - Any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct. that (1) places a student or school employee in reasonable fear or harm to his or her person or damage to his or her property, (2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or (3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person, that causes substantial emotional distress in such a person and serves no legitimate purpose, and as defined in SB Policy 5.002.
 Instances of Harassment that are chronic or repeated in nature should be evaluated for Bullying or Bullying-related.
 L2